What's the Best Software for Tagging Files?

 ThatFile appear to be a fairly new product (the executable has a version number of 1.3.4, and is copyrighted 2018).
 Its light weight and speed of installation are commendable (for Windows 10 users), but it lacks maturity.
 The addition of help and support features would greatly improve it.

-Like TagSpaces, SetTags(from Aleka Consulting) does not use a back-end database for tagged file paths.
+Like TagSpaces, SetTags(from Aleka Consulting) does not use a back-end database for tagged file and folder paths.
 It uses Windows shortcuts in a dedicated folder structure to store tags and uses the shortcuts' ability to track moved or renamed files.
 Tags are also stored as text within file names, making it possible for any user without SetTags installed to find tagged files using the native operating system.
-Email messages can be tagged via the Outlook Desktop mail client, but this functionality requires additional installation.
+Tagged email messages and contacts are stored in a database with tags applied and shown with the Outlook Desktop mail client, but this functionality requires an additional installation.
+URL tags are stored in a shareable database.
+Descriptions can be added to tagged items.

 SetTags is available with desktop, cloud or workgroup licenses.
 Workgroup and cloud licenses allow central control of tag names.
 A desktop license costs A$29 (US$21) per year, with a free 30-day evaluation period.
 Workgroup and cloud license prices are A$69 per user per year (US$49), but the licensing model of limiting the number of users over a 24 hour period rather than the number of installations means a lower cost of ownership than licensing via the number of users.

 SetTags can be launched by right-clicking on a file, a selection of files, or a folder and selecting Send To->SetTags.
 Files and single folder content can be loaded into SetTags by dragging from Explorer.
-Folders can be tagged from within the application, and an Outlook Add-In (OutlookTag) allows single or multiple emails to be tagged from Outlook.
+Folders can be tagged from within the application, and an Outlook Add-In (OutlookTag) allows single or multiple emails or contacts to be tagged from Outlook.
 Different tags can be applied to different emails in a multiple email selection.
+URLs can be tagged by dragging from a web browser as well by copying and pasting URLs.
+Descriptions (or comments) can be added to tagged items.

 SetTags displays loaded or tagged items via a simple file manager.
 A tag description field allows a more detailed description of the tags or the use of characters not allowed in file or folder names to be displayed.